leucos/pdnsui/README.md

 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it
 * Fork the project
-* Start a feature/bugfix branch
+* Init git flow (if you use it, or just start a feature/bugfix branch (prefixed with feature/)
-* Commit and push until you are happy with your contribution
+* _write tests_, doc, commit and push until you are happy with your contribution
 * Please try not to mess with the Rakefile, version, or history.
-If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.
+If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so we can cherry-pick around it.

 Credits